Rosario Casas Dupuy: Relationship with Aldrich Ames

 David Samson introduced Rick Ames to Rosario Casas Dupuy at an AMCOSAD tour of the National Museum of Anthropology, but their first meeting was brief.
 In November 1982, a mutual friend from the Canadian embassy invited them to a dinner party.
-There, Casas Dupuy and Ames ended up on the floor discussing the works of Umberto Eco and Gabriel García Márquez.
+There, Casas Dupuy and Ames ended up on the floor discussing the works of Umberto Eco, Carlos Fuentes and Gabriel García Márquez.
 Casas Dupuy thought Rick Ames was brilliant and better-read than any American she had met, while he found her beautiful and intelligent.
 He asked her to dance, and later, she drove him home in her used car.
 He invited her up to his penthouse, and they spent the night together.

 Rick Ames promised to call Casas Dupuy the next day but did not.
 She was angry, as she was between boyfriends; her affair with a married pilot had ended, and David Samson was still with his Mexican girlfriend.
 When three weeks passed without a word from Rick Ames, Casas Dupuy felt he had "pulled a disappearing act".
 At the AMCOSAD Christmas gala, the only empty chair was next to Rick Ames, who spent the evening talking with Casas Dupuy, annoying his date.
 After the dance, he vanished again without calling.

 After a depressing trip to New York to see his wife, Nan, Rick Ames called Casas Dupuy's apartment on New Year's Day.
 Her mother, Cecilia Dupuy, answered and announced an American was on the phone.
 Casas Dupuy assumed it was David Samson.
 When Rick Ames identified himself, she initially refused his dinner invitation, saying, "I've got to wash my hair."
 He persisted, and she finally agreed.
 He arrived with flowers and chocolates, charmed Cecilia Dupuy, and over dinner, they discussed T. S. Eliot and Emily Dickinson.

 A few days later, Rick Ames called again, and Rosario Casas Dupuy invited him to her apartment for a home-cooked meal.
 The next day, Rick Ames informed his colleague David Samson that he was dating Casas Dupuy.
 Ames knew Samson used Casas Dupuy's apartment as a safe house, and this was his way of stating his serious intentions.
 For her part, Casas Dupuy found a steady partner in Rick Ames, who became a bright spot for her even as his own career in Mexico City began to suffer due to the station's focus on the Contras and his personal issues with alcohol.

-A former embassy official noted that she believed she had "found the man of her life", a personal connection forged within the context of her diplomatic career.
+A former embassy official noted that she believed she had "found the man of her life".